pette1999/Newsletter/README.md

 **Meghana Shastri TODO**
 - After Peter is able to establish a connection to the Google news API, I will write a program that will sort through the API to get the top 10 news articles with the most visits.
 - After that, I will make a function called getList, which will sort the top 10 articles as links in a list, and with this function, there will be another program that retrieves the list to send it out via email

+**Audrey Bichelmeir TODO**
+- create an automated program that sends out the information through the email addresses of the clients in the google sheets.